TheNathannator/PlasticBand/Docs/Controller Communication Basics/Xbox 360.md

 - [xpad-noone](https://github.com/medusalix/xpad-noone) (required if using [xone](https://github.com/medusalix/xone))

 These drivers generally just register everything as standard `js`/`evdev` devices, and don't expose any raw data from the controller.
 Works fine for general purposes, not so much if you require that raw data.

+## The Shotgun Method (Direct USB Communication)

+As a final general method, you can ignore any potential existing solutions and implement everything yourself using a raw USB transport such as libusb.
+On Windows this is the most invasive method, as most libusb drivers completely override the original driver and make the device unusable in other programs.
+It's the most complicated method out of everything, as you have to implement the entire protocol handling yourself.
+This route is advanced and not recommended, and there are a number of things that can go wrong if you're not careful.

+As of September 16, 2024, the Xbox 360 controller protocol (known officially as the Gaming Input Protocol, or GIPUSB) [has been published as a Microsoft open standard](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-xusbi/c79474e7-3968-43d1-8d2f-175d47bef43e).
+Refer to the documentation there for guidance on implementing the protocol.